SaifTTU/Object-Oriented-Programming-CS-2365-Project-2/README.md

 The html producing method has been completed.
 We now just have to incorporate some javafx into our code.

 Just uploaded my attempt at implemented a javaFx UI.
-Far from finished.
+(Check: CS Project 2. java ) Far from finished.